Parshat Pinchas

 Philo The Midrash of Philo 16:2

-It might sound a bit out there, but ancient wisdom suggests there's more truth to that feeling than you might think.
-Philo, the 1st-century Jewish philosopher from Alexandria, saw ...
+It might sound a bit out there, but ancient wisdom suggests there's more truth to that feeling than it first appears.
+Philo, the 1st-century Jewish philosopher from Alexandria, saw...

 Noah & FloodProtectionDivine justiceAdam & Eve